bar-and-c/electronicsoundmachines/_pages/99_about.md

 #### About language

-This information is written in English, simply because I didn't want to exclude people that don't speak Swedish, and I don't have the patience, time, nor web skills, to maintain a site with multiple languages.
+This information is written in English, simply because I didn't want to exclude people that don't speak Swedish, and I lack the patience, time, and web skills, to maintain a site with multiple languages.

 #### About me